Last updated

 Rogers

-In terms of price, though, Fido is generally cheaper–and that’s by design.
+The difference between the two carriers comes down to the pricing.
+Fido is generally cheaper, and that’s by design.
 Fido is a Rogers MVNO, or flanker brand, meaning it was designed to offer cheaper plans aimed at younger and more budget-conscious demographics.
+That said, Rogers offers Canadians more for a higher monthly price.

-In terms of coverage, though, Rogers is far superior to Fido, both in terms of coverage and speed.
+Rogers' network is far superior to Fido, both in terms of coverage and speed.
 Both carriers operate on the same 4G LTE network, meaning their 4G LTE coverage is identical.
-But Rogers also has a large 5G network, with coverage reaching over 70% of Canadians; unfortunately, Fido customers don’t have access to this network.
+However, Rogers also has a large 5G network, with coverage reaching over 70% of Canadians.
+Unfortunately, Fido customers don’t have access to this 5G network.

-So, is Fido slower than Rogers?
-In a word, yes.
-Fido doesn’t offer 5G plans and doesn’t appear to be offering them anytime soon, leaving its customers with slower 4G LTE speeds.
-If you want the reliability of the Rogers network but need 5G coverage, you’ll need to go with a Rogers plan.
+If you want the reliability and faster speeds of the Rogers network, you’ll need to go with a Rogers plan.
 You can find the carrier’s best 5G plans below.

 #1